Unbiased Sliced Wasserstein Kernels for High-Quality Audio Captioning: Methodology

 The $K_{\psi,1}^2$ term and the $K_{\psi,2}^2$ term in Equation~(\ref{eq:kernel_distance}) are the distance regarding feature space and the temporal distance in terms of position with respect to the projecting direction $\psi$.
 The temporal-similarity score is jointly optimized with the likelihood objective function in Equation~(\ref{eq:mle}) to train the audio captioning model

 \textbf{Inference stage. }As extensively discussed in the literature, likelihood decoding is suffering from exposure bias~\citep{an2022cont, su2022contrastive}.
-A solution is to utilize stochastic decoding, such as top-k or nucleus sampling ~\citep{Holtzman2019TheCC}methods, to mitigate the harmful effect of exposure bias~\citep{arora-etal-2022-exposure}.
+A solution is to utilize stochastic decoding, such as top-k or nucleus sampling ~\citep{Holtzman2019TheCC} methods, to mitigate the harmful effect of exposure bias~\citep{arora-etal-2022-exposure}.
 We propose to leverage the temporal-similarity score based on the~\acrshort{usw} between the latent representation of audio and generated captions as a decoding criterion.
-As demonstrated in the Figure~\ref{fig:training-inference}, the pretrained audio captioning model generates $\mathcal{B}$ candidate captions by stochastic decoding methods, and the most likely caption is chosen as follows
+As demonstrated in Figure~\ref{fig:training-inference}, the pretrained audio captioning model generates $\mathcal{B}$ candidate captions by stochastic decoding methods, and the most likely caption is chosen as follows

-where $Z_x, Z_{\mathbf{y}_i}$ denote the latent representation of audio and generated captions outputted from the encoder and decoder models, respectively.
-The coefficient $0<\alpha<1$ is set to $0.5$ in the most case.
+where $Z_{\mathbf{x}}, Z_{\mathbf{y}_i}$ denote the latent representation of audio and generated captions outputted from the encoder and decoder models, respectively.
 The first term of the decoding objective is the likelihood score of a generated caption, which measures the confidence of the audio captioning model.
 The second term measures the similarity in terms of the latent representation of audio and generated captions.